Chrystalii/CERec/README.md

 ### Step 2.
 Counterfactual reasoning agent (mandatory)

 1. Edit the configs for training RL agent:
-Parser file is placed in common/parser; Important args are:
+The parser file is placed in common/parser; Important args are:
   ```
   --data_path: Input data path.
   --dataset: Choose a dataset.